-In this part, we first give definitions of the key concepts in drug discovery.
-We also briefly discuss previous reviews, including surveys and perspectives, on AI-driven drug discovery.
-Note that AI-powered drug repositioning, which repurposes existing drugs or drug combinations for new indications, is not within the scope of this perspective.
-Besides, target identification exploiting -omics data for its druggability is also not in the scope and is discussed.
+In this section, we first go over the definitions of key concepts in drug discovery, mainly on the screening and design of small molecules.
+Note that AI-powered drug repositioning, which repurposes existing drugs or drug combinations for new indications, is not included.
+Besides, target identification, exploiting -omics data for its druggability, is also out of the scope and thus not discussed.
 Rather, we refer the readers to previous publications on drug repositioning \cite{pushpakom2019drug, tsigelny2019artificial} and -omics data for target identification \cite{paananen2020omics}.
-In this perspective, we focus on the screening and design of small molecules.